masagrator/HigurashiENX/README.md

 - Mod is using `shindatautil` layouting function for automatic injection of break lines.
 Game itself is breaking lines by any last fitting character, not by last fitting space only.
 - This mod is also compatible with the physical edition "EG THE BEST" without any change required.
 - `Oyashiro Shock` is in work as plugin which won't be compatible with any emulator to date.
-- Hirukowashi, Hajisarashi and Kotohogushi have an option to mark those chapters as finished without playing them at the beginning of each one, because finishing them is required to play next chapters.
+- Hirukowashi has an option to mark it as finished without playing it at the beginning of chapter, because finishing it is required to play next chapters.

 ---